 We capitalize inventory costs associated with our products prior to regulatory approval when, based on management's judgment, future commercialization is considered probable and the future economic benefit is expected to be realized; otherwise, such costs are expensed as research and development.
 The determination to capitalize inventory costs is based on various factors, including status and expectations of the regulatory approval process, any known safety or efficacy concerns, potential labeling restrictions, and any other impediments to obtaining regulatory approval.
-We had no preapproval inventory on our consolidated balance sheet as of December 31, 2021 or 2020.
+We had no pre-approval inventory on our consolidated balance sheet as of December 31, 2022 or 2021.